GRIDAPPSD/GOSS-GridAPPS-D/opendss/readme.txt

 1.2.15 - retain the user-input line length units for subsequent CIM export
        - installs FNCS and HELICS

+1.2.16 - CIM export uses load.class=2 to prevent s1, s2 phases on 3-phase LV loads

+1.2.17 - links with HELICS, includes three HELICS examples
+       - Distance (21) and incremental distance (TD21) types added to Relay
+       - fix voltage base for 3-phase VCCS in RMS mode
+       - VCCS will cease to inject current when a terminal opens, e.g., by a Relay
+       - VCCS injects positive sequence current only when in RMS mode
+       - Distance (21) and TD21 relays have a reverse-looking flag

 Open Issues
 ===========

 1. The regular expressions for the batchedit command, which are implemented in ExecHelper.pas, have become case-sensitive.
 They need to be made case-insensitive.